-The sewage treatment process
+The wastewater treatment process

-Virtual sewage treatment plant tour
+Virtual wastewater treatment plant tour

-Sewage treatment plants (STPs) in a nutshell
+Wastewater treatment plants (WWTPs) in a nutshell

 We routinely implement a number of measures to lower the impact of odour on the community.
 These include:

-• sealing the sewer
+• sealing the wastewater

 • regular cleaning